Queens Gateway to Health Sciences Secondary School: Academics, programs and partnerships

 The school offers numerous Advanced Placement (AP) courses in both science and humanities topics.
 Middle school students are offered accelerated math and science courses.
 9th through 11th graders are required to take the PSAT annually, with the school providing PSAT and SAT prep courses.
 The school also has an After School Program.
 Other programs include CUNY College Now and GEAR UP.

 The school has partnerships with Icahn School of Medicine at Mount Sinai, Gateway Institute, Queens Hospital Center (QHC), York College, Queens College, and Weill Cornell Medicine.
 As part of the Mount Sinai/Queens Hospital partnership, students intern at Queens Hospital Center and take part in rotations.

 Athletics

 The high school fields several sports teams competing in the Public Schools Athletic League (PSAL), including basketball, rugby, soccer, girls' track and field, and girls' volleyball.
 The school also offers intramural sports, including basketball, soccer, floor hockey, and table tennis.
 The middle school had previously participated in the CHAMPS (Cooperative, Healthy, Active, Motivated, Positive Students) athletic league.

+Community relations and institutional history

+Building opposition and environmental concerns

+Between 2003 and 2007, the plan to construct the permanent Goethals Avenue building faced substantial resistance from local residents and community leaders.
+Members of Queens Community Board 8Queens Community Board 8 unanimously vetoed the construction proposal in April 2007, citing concerns over a projected surge in pedestrian and automobile traffic, severe strain on public mass transit, and a loss of neighborhood parking.
+Additionally, Environmental impact assessment conducted during this period by the State Department of Environmental Conservation revealed localized petroleum and formaldehyde contamination originating from an adjacent ambulance refueling station and the old hospital morgue.
+Despite these community and environmental objections, the project moved forward after securing official approval from the New York City Council in June 2007.

+Internal leadership and staff feedback

+During the long-term administration of Principal Judy Henry, the school encountered persistent friction regarding internal and Educational management.
+Annual New York City School Survey results frequently highlighted structural divisions between the faculty and administration.
+Over several academic cycles, teacher approval ratings concerning administrative efficiency, trust, and school leadership remained significantly below the citywide averages, reflecting an ongoing period of institutional strain.

+Employment litigation

+The school's administration has also been subject to legal challenges concerning its workplace environment.
+In 2016, former faculty member Janusz Krzesaj filed a federal lawsuit in the U.S. District Court for the Southern District of New York against Principal Judy Henry, Assistant Principal Luis Santiago, and the New York City Department of Education.
+The lawsuit alleged discrimination under the Americans with Disabilities Act of 1990 (ADA), First Amendment retaliation, and intentional infliction of emotional distress.
+While the court dismissed several accompanying claims—including allegations under Title VII and the Age Discrimination in Employment Act (ADEA)—it allowed the retaliation and disability discrimination claims to proceed.
+The matter was subsequently referred to a magistrate judge for settlement and voluntarily dismissed with prejudice in July 2017.